void

 Laborecnn flag

-Laborec is mentioned in the very start of the chapter: the battalion was to march from here to the front via Eastern Galicia.
-They will eventually arrive by the Laborec without the river being mentioned explicitely anymore.
-Humenné is the largest city along the river, but mentioned later are also Brestov nad Laborcom, Radvaň nad Laborcom, Čabiny, and Medzilaborce.
+Laborec is mentioned at the very start of the chapter: the battalion was to march from here to the front via Eastern Galicia.
+They eventually arrive by the Laborec without the river being mentioned explicitly again.
+Humenné is the largest city along the river, but also mentioned are Brestov, Radvaň, Čabiny, and Medzilaborce.

 Background

-Laborec is a river in Eastern Slovakia, then part of Hungary.
-During the winter of 1914/15 the russians pushed forward down the Laborec valley, which is evident from passages later on in the novel.
+Laborec is a river in eastern Slovakia, until 1918 part of Hungary.
+During the winter of 1914/15 the Russians pushed forward down the Laborec valley, which is evident from passages later on in the novel.

 Quote(s) from the novel